geraldmc/torch-draft-final_project/README.md

 <b>DCGAN</b>

-1. DCGAN.ipynb: the DCGAN notebook is used for training the generator/discriminator.
+i.
+DCGAN.ipynb: the DCGAN notebook is used for training the generator/discriminator.
 The Notebook requires the data file to be in the same directory as the notebook.
 The images should be stored as "data/train/[class label]/" directory structure.
 The notebook will also save the generator model in "MOdel" folder.
 Dependency for DCGAN: dcgan_network.py in the same directory.

-1.1 DCGAN Evaluation.ipynb: this notebook is used for evaluating the DCGAN generator model.
+ii.
+DCGAN Evaluation.ipynb: this notebook is used for evaluating the DCGAN generator model.
 The notebook will require a trained generator model file "Model/deepweeds_DCGAN_gan_0.pth" to exisit in the model folder.
 Please ensure.
 The DCGAN.ipynb must be run first if the trained model does not exisit.